-Pharmacotherapeutic group: Blood glucose lowering drugs, excl. insulines.
-Biguanides ATC code: A10BA02
+Pharmacotherapeutic group: Blood glucose lowering drugs.
+Biguanides;

+ATC code: A10BA02

-Metformin is a biguanide with antihyperglycaemic effects, lowering both basal and postprandial blood glucose levels.
-It does not stimulate insulin secretion and therefore does not produce hypoglycaemia.
+Metformin is a biguanide with antihypergl ycaemic effects, lowering both basal and postprandial plasma glucose.
+It does not stimulate insulin secretion and therefore does not produce hypogl ycaemia.

-Metformin probably acts via three mechanisms:
+Metformin may act via 3 mechanisms:

-(1) reduction of hepatic glucose production by inhibiting gluconeogenesis and glycogenolysis;
+(1) Reduction of hepatic glucose production by inhibiting gluconeogenesis and glycogenolysis.

-(2) in muscle, by increasing insulin sensitivity, improving peripheral glucose uptake and utilisation;
+(2) In muscle, by increasing insulin sensitivity, improving peripheral glucose uptake and utilization.

-(3) delay of intestinal glucose absorption.
+(3) And delay of intestinal glucose absorption.

-Metformin stimulates intracellular glycogen synthesis by acting on glycogen synthase.
+Metformin stimulates intracellular glycogen s ynthesis by acting on glycogen synthase.
 Metformin increases the transport capacity of all types of membrane glucose transporters (GLUTs) known to date.